MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 ---
-title: Ingest data from Azure Event Hubs into Azure Data Explorer using the ingestion wizard.
+title: Ingest data from Azure Event Hubs into Azure Data Explorer using the ingestion wizard
 description: In this article, you learn how to ingest (load) data into Azure Data Explorer from Azure Event Hubs using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to